kirtfitzpatrick/writer-reader/README.md

     });

     // You may want to clone the Writers incase this stack gets used multiple
-    // times within and app
+    // times within an app
     const writers = cloneDeep(VpcStackWriters);
     writers.vpcId.value = vpc.vpcId; // Assign the value
     // dehydrate creates the Parameter Store StringParameter construct as part